mmesiti/git-collaborative/content/same-repository.md

-# Collaborating within the same repository
+# Collaborating within the same repository: issues and pull requests

 In this episode, we will learn how to collaborate within the same repository.
 We will learn how to cross-reference issues and pull requests, how to review